 Design a Business and Marketing Plan for Your Coffee Shop

-When thinking about how to open a coffee shop, the very first step is to have a business and marketing plan in place.
+Whether you are looking to open a shop in a bigger city or a local spot, the very first step is to have a business and marketing plan in place.
 This step involves a lot of research, and it is not uncommon for the marketing plan to take a few months to create.

 You will end up defining your business, figuring out how to make your coffee shop profitable, create a methodical approach to grow your business over time, and figuring out your marketing strategies.
 Whether you decide to hire a professional to help you devise a business plan, or you take on the task of making a plan yourself, is up to you.
 There are many online templates and courses on how to create a business plan, too!